dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

-Static assertions within modules are very useful for automated testing.
-However, build-time tests are deterministic and under pressure to resolve swiftly.
+Static assertions when compiling modules are very useful for automated testing.
+However, a build-time test is under pressure to resolve swiftly thus usually cannot explore a large search space.
 There leaves open a niche for long-running or non-deterministic tests, such as fuzz-testing.

 To support this, we might express tests as arity 0--Any Glas programs with access to 'fork' effect for non-deterministic choice input.

 * **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' single-edge bitstring.
 * **log:Message** - Response is unit.
 Write an arbitrary message to support debugging of tests.

 The primary output from a test is pass/fail of evaluation.
 Log messages are a secondary output for debugging.
-With forks, the non-deterministic choice isn't fair or random.
-A good test system will apply heuristics and program analysis to more effectively search for failed tests, and we can also use forks as checkpoints for backtracking and incremental computing.
+In context of testing, non-deterministic fork should not be fair or random.
+A good test system will apply heuristics and program analysis to more effectively search for failing tests.
+We can also use forks as checkpoints for backtracking and incremental computing.

-A glas command line verb, `glas test ...`, could support automated testing based on this simplified effects API.
+We could develp a command line verb, `glas test ...`, to manage running of tests.
+The limited effects would pressure developers to simulate the effects environment for testing.

 ### User Applications